-A screenwriter is frustrated at the Cannes Film Festival – until he stops caring.
-3,160 words.
+A screenwriter is frustrated at the Cannes Film Festival – until he stops caring about it.
+3,283 words.
 Illustrations by John Donald Carlucci.

-Where did this come from, Bender’s policy of walking out of waiting rooms?
+As he wandered the Croisette, Bender wondered where he got his policy of walking out of waiting rooms after thirty minutes?
 What was the purpose, what was the result?
-Pride?
-Was it because from his seat on the Ikea couch of the office suite Bender could see the Moroccan talking on the phone, and Bender knew he could see him and yet didn’t acknowledge his presence?
-Not a wave, not even a raised hand, no sorry, give me a minute.
-Bender was growing angrier with each current and past issue of Variety International, Paris-Match and World Cinema.
+From his seat on the Ikea couch of the office suite he could see the Moroccan producer talking on the phone in his office, ignoring Bender.
+Not a wave, not even a raised hand: Sorry, give me a minute.

-Bender allowed himself one more pleading glance at the receptionist who, wanting no part of this, returned a minimal shrug.
-The ten minutes flew; he added another five, then got up and left.
+Bender allowed himself one more pleading glance at the receptionist, who returned a minimal shrug.
+The ten minutes flew, he added another five, then five more and got up and left.
 No one pursued him down the hallway.
-No one ran after him begging forgiveness, clutching his sleeves, and pleading for him to return.
-As he stepped into the elevator, it occurred to him that they might have thought he had gone to the bathroom.
+No one flew after him begging forgiveness, clutching his sleeves, and begging him to return.
+As he stepped in the elevator it occurred to him that they might have thought he had gone to the bathroom.

-They chatted briefly.
-Gary was in Cannes for fun and staying at a villa owned by one of his clients, a director.
+Gary was in Cannes for fun, and staying at a villa owned by one of his best-selling authors.

 “By now, it’s a tradition.”
 Gary said.
 “And I assume you are here on business.”

-The evening film premiere would be starting soon and limousines carrying stars and producers were inching their way east to the Palais where crowds of fans and photographers were waiting alongside the Red Carpet.
+The evening film would be starting soon, limos filled with stars and producers were inching their way to the Palais du Cinema, where fans and photographers were waiting alongside the red carpet.
 Bender saw Gary Norman coming towards him, dressed in a dinner jacket.

 “We meet again.”
 Gary said.